System Assumptions

 Energy Constants

-Energy-per-operation and energy-per-access constants come from semiconductor process measurements (primarily 45 nm and 7 nm nodes) and are used in the book’s energy-efficiency and sustainability analyses.
+Energy-per-operation and energy-per-access constants are illustrative reference values, primarily from Horowitz’s 45 nm energy table (Horowitz 2014), and are used in the book’s energy-efficiency and sustainability analyses.
 Table 10 quantifies this hierarchy from register access through DRAM, illustrating why the memory wall is fundamentally an energy wall.

 | Constant | Value | Unit |